Best Vitamins and Minerals for Melasma (What Actually Helps)

 Magnesium — The Master Mineral

-Chronic Inflammation directly amplify pigment pathways (→ Inflammation and Melasma)
+Chronic inflammation directly amplifies pigment pathways → Inflammation and Melasma

 Copper — Still Essential, But Often Overlooked as a Pigment Amplifier